 This Tomb of the Unknown Revolutionary War Soldier, where the remains now rest, also includes a statue of Washington, an eternal flame, and various inscriptions.
 It is a moving place, perhaps most of all because it honors the everyday people of the American Revolution.
 It is this sort of story that we lift up at the Museum of the American Revolution.
 What was life like for the women who followed eighteenth-century armies?
 For African Americans who seized their freedom during the war?
 For soldiers and sailors who fought for all their own reasons?
 Thousands of these people lay buried near the Tomb in unmarked graves.

 And above the tomb are these profound words: Freedom is a light for which many men have died in darkness.

 Continue to virtually walk through Washington Square Park and to the Tomb of the Unknown Revolutionary War Soldier with Google Street View.

-Memorial Day Weekend with the Museum, sponsored by Comcast NBCUniversal, includes a video presentation from Associate Curator Matthew Skic about memorialization in the Museum’s galleries, a coloring page from the Museum with a special message of gratitude for service members, and a create your own commemorative ribbon craft based on silk ribbons given to Revolutionary War veterans.
+Memorial Day Weekend with the Museum, sponsored by Comcast NBCUniversal, included a video presentation from Associate Curator Matthew Skic about memorialization in the Museum’s galleries, a coloring page from the Museum with a special message of gratitude for service members, and a create your own commemorative ribbon craft based on silk ribbons given to Revolutionary War veterans.